 We recognise that moving from GCSEs to Sixth Form is a big step so we provide a network of people to help students transition successfully.

 All Sixth Form students have a personal Tutor who builds a close working relationship with them through individual discussions, informal gatherings and weekly tutorial meetings.
-The tutor's role is to support and champion their students' academic progress as well as help and advise with choices, including the next stage of education or work.
+The tutor’s role is to support and champion their students’ academic progress as well as help and advise with choices, including the next stage of education or work.
 They are there to keep students purposeful, reflective and resilient in their approach to study and will liaise regularly with Sixth Form teachers.
-At report times, tutors will discuss in detail each tutee's progress, achievements and aspirations, as well as making practical plans for the future.
+The tutors also have a role in monitoring and supporting the students’ wellbeing.
+At report times, tutors will discuss in detail each tutee’s progress, achievements and aspirations, as well as making practical plans for the future.

 An induction programme is organised for new Sixth Form students after GCSE examinations have finished.
 This provides an insight into life in the Sixth Form and helps the new group to start to bond.